-Using the Talent Triad, employers can recruit based entirely on validated competencies, proactively identifying a wider range of candidates who are qualified for roles but may not have a degree.
+Using the Talent Triad, employers can recruit based entirely on validated skills, proactively identifying a wider range of candidates who are qualified for roles but may not have a degree.
 The Talent Triad's Skills-Based Job Description Generator enables employers to create position descriptions using competency and skill statements.
-Further, employers can adjust their parameters for job postings by specifying experience, competency mastery levels, and other factors.
-In roles where specific credentials are required to align with industry regulations or standards employers can still indicate which credentials are necessary.
+In roles where specific credentials are required to align with industry regulations or standards, employers can still indicate which credentials are necessary.